Why Trust OMD?

 Accelerated Programs

-Accelerated online master’s programs let students earn their degrees faster than the usual two to three years.
-These intensive programs condense coursework into a shorter time frame, sometimes as fast as 12 months (two semesters).
-To achieve this, students take heavier course loads or study year-round.
-The upside is you enter the workforce with your new credentials sooner.
-However, the pace is rigorous, as accelerated students must be prepared for a challenging workload.
-This format often works best for those who can commit full-time to studies for a year or who have an academic background in the field.
+Accelerated online master’s programs allow students to earn their degrees faster than the usual 2 to 3 years.
+They are intensive programs that condense coursework into a shorter time frame, meaning students must take heavier course loads or study year-round.
+The upside?
+You get to enter the workforce with your new credentials quicker than your peers.

-How Much Do Online Master’s Programs in California Cost?
+How Much Do Online Master’s Cost in California?

-Note: Costs are for tuition only as of the 2024–25 academic year; always verify costs and fees with the school.
+Note: Costs are for tuition only for the latest academic year; always verify current costs and fees directly with the school.

 How interactive are online master’s courses?